benlansdell/ethome/README.md

 `ethome` has been tested with Python 3.7 and 3.8.

+### Conda environment

+Note that dependencies have tried to be kept to a minimum so that `ethome` can work easily alongside other programs that may be part of your behavior analysis pipeline (e.g. `DeepLabCut`) -- thus you can try running the `pip install` line above in an existing virtual environment.

+That said, you may want a separate environment for running `ethome`.
+A conda environment can be created with the following steps:

+1. Download the conda environment yaml file [ethome-conda.yaml](www.google.com)
+2. (From the location you downloaded the yaml file) Create the environment: `conda env create -f ethome-conda.yaml`
+3. Run `conda activate ethome`
+3. And finally `pip install ethome-ml`

 ## Quickstart

 It's easiest to start with an NWB file, which has metadata already connected to the pose data.